- September 14, 2020

 Sizing a mini-grid based on estimated or current demand can mean over-sizing or under-sizing.
 It is necessary to consider the nature of activities in every community while estimating demand growth.

-With sizing based on current demand, the users are fully utilising the power generated from the mini-grid; the developer is making at least 80% revenue and faster payback time if the project is expected to be commercially viable.
-When demand rises over supply, a scale-up plan is introduced.
+With sizing based on current demand, the users may fully utilise the power generated from the mini-grid; the developer may be making at least 80% revenue and faster payback time if the project is expected to be commercially viable.
+When demand rises over supply, a scale-up plan can be introduced.
 Financing the scale-up phase is expected to be much easier based on the historical records of high demand from the initial phase of the project.
 Some disadvantages of this would be lesser reliability on the system and an effect on the consumer’s trust.

 Sizing based on expected demand usually results in an oversized mini-grid.
 This will increase the capital cost of the project as well as the tariff for end users.
 There is a greater probability of waste of resources, lower revenue and an inability of the mini-grid to deliver the projected financial returns (breakeven, IRR etc).
 This then creates an urgent need for demand stimulation activities in the commercial and productive areas of the project.

 Learning from our first experience, we now size our mini-grids based on current/actual power demands of the community with a plan to scale-up the capacity when necessary.
 From our experience with rural electrification projects, it may be more beneficial to design mini-grids in a fashion that allows supply rise to meet the demand and not otherwise.

 Featured Image: Dotun Omiyale